 Jonsson School Innovators and Leaders Honored at Annual Investiture Ceremony

 Students and colleagues introduced the faculty, noting their research accomplishments as well as their contributions in the classroom.
-Dr. Richard C. Benson, president of UT Dallas and holder of the Eugene McDermott Distinguished University Chair of Leadership, and Dr. Inga Musselman, provost and vice president for academic affairs, professor of chemistry and Cecil H. Green Distinguished Chair of Academic Leadership, awarded medallions to each recipient.
+Dr. Richard C. Benson, former president of UT Dallas and holder of the Eugene McDermott Distinguished University Chair of Leadership, and Dr. Inga Musselman, provost and vice president for academic affairs, professor of chemistry and Cecil H. Green Distinguished Chair of Academic Leadership, awarded medallions to each recipient.

 Dr. Shuang “Cynthia” Cui, an assistant professor of mechanical engineering, was introduced by PhD student Bernadette Magalindan who said, “In the last three years that I received her visionary guidance, I achieved more than imagined possible.
 Dr. Cui has instilled in me and my peers the confidence to achieve excellence.”